 The photograph shows an Egyptian figure of a cat dating from about 900BC.

 Naturally, humans would have selected cats with a docile nature and kept those that responded positively to human behavior.
-From North Africa domestication of cats spread through the Middle East, India and China but human settlements in Europe didn’t have domesticated cats until the Romans introduced them much later.
+From North Africa, the domestication of cats spread through the Middle East, India, and China but human settlements in Europe didn’t have domesticated cats until the Romans introduced them much later.

 Cats were kept on ships to control the rodent population and as a result, the seafaring explorers from Europe carried and introduced domesticated cats all over the world.